bobvawter/cacheroach/doc/cacheroach_start.md

 ### Options

 ```
-      --aost duration                  the AS OF SYSTEM TIME for immutable queries (default -5s)
       --bindAddr string                the local IP and port to bind to (default ":0")
       --cacheDir string                persistent cache location
       --cacheDiskSpace int             the size (in megabytes) of the persistent cache (default 1024)